johnguzmare/datasciencecoursera/Getting and Cleaning Data/Week4/Project/Readme.md

 ### 2. Extracts only the measurements on the mean and standard deviation for each measurement.

 #### Extract only the data on mean and standard deviation from features

+Use 'grep' to match the patterns for 'mean' and 'standard deviation' features and set the result to 'tFeats.names'
 ```r
 tFeats <- grep(".*mean.*|.*std.*", features[,2])
 tFeats.names <- features[tFeats,2]
 ```

 #### Set appropriately labels for variable names

+replaces all matches in 'tFeats.names' to clean variable names using 'gsub()'

 ```r
 tFeats.names <- gsub('-mean', 'Mean', tFeats.names)
 tFeats.names <- gsub('-std', 'Std', tFeats.names)